Skye (not her real name) is a young, beautiful woman with a long history of addiction.

 She explains that her addiction started at a young age, as did her need for validation and approval.
 Marijuana was the first substance she used at just 12 or 13-years old, but, over the next 20 years, she went on to use many other substances.
 By the time she came to Gulf Breeze Recovery, heroin was her drug of choice.
 She was also using meth and anything else she could get her hands on.
 She admits that, by that time, she would try anything.

 She didn’t want to be addicted and, from time to time, would try to stop using.
 However, she could rarely make it through even one day because the withdrawal was so severe.
-In 2012, Skye started a nine-month, 12-step based program, but, after only four months, she left against medical advice.
+In 2012, Skye started a nine-month, 12-step based heroin treatment program, but, after only four months, she left against medical advice.
 She started using again immediately.

 For the next five years, her drug use continued to progress.
 She admits that, when she hit rock bottom, it was almost like she would think, maybe I can go a little lower.
 Rock bottom was a place that she found herself again and again.
 Skye felt sure that the drugs would kill her.
 She was desperate but didn’t know what to do.